joshnuss/1000experiments.dev/src/routes/posts/when-to-use-math.md

 tags: math
 ---

-When I was taught math, they always seemed to focus on the "how".
-How to multiple numbers.
-How to use calculus.
-The focus was always on techniques, rather than the "why" and the "when".
+When I was taught math, the focus was mostly on the "how":

+**How** to multiply numbers.
+**How** to work with fractions.
+**How** to use calculus.

+They were obsessed with teaching us the techniques, rather than the "why" and the "when".

-Especially in this day and age, where computers can solve so many mathematical problems, it feels like "why" and "when" are even more important.
-If we know why&when we can always navigate to the solution or find resources that teach "how".
-But if we only know "how", were like a baker than only knows one way to bake bread, we're kind of blind to what's possible.
+Nowadays, where computers can solve so many mathematical problems, it feels like knowing "why" and "when" are even more important.
+When we know "why" & "when" we can always navigate to the solution or find resources that teach the "how".

+Knowing "how" is like knowing how to use a hammer.
+It's helpful, but not all situations require a hammer.
+To select the best tool for the job, we need to know "why" and "when" each tool should be used.

-So I thought it would be a usefil to list some different math concepts and a short definition of when you should use them.
+So I thought it would be a usefil to catalog some different math concepts and a short definition of when you should use them.

-It's basically just me running a bunch of google searches for "when should I use \<term\>" and noting them here.
+It's basically just me running a bunch of google searches for "when should I use X", and noting them here.

 ## Addition